 DNA – Did Not Attend Policy

 A DNA occurs when an appointment is not attended and the Patient has not contacted the Practice in advance to cancel it.
 Wasted appointments are a huge problem throughout the NHS.
-The issue of Did Not Attends (DNAs) is a continued frustration for both patients waiting to get an appointment with their GP or Nurse and for those working in the Practice as well as a waste of resources.
+The issue of DNAs is a continued frustration both for patients waiting to get an appointment and for those working in the Practice as well as a waste of resources.

-Cam and Uley Family Practice, in an attempt to try to improve and rectify the problem has therefore, agreed the following policy:
+Cam and Uley Family Practice in an attempt to try to improve and rectify the problem has therefore agreed the following policy.

 Notifying the Practice:

 - Patients must notify the Practice as soon as possible should they need to cancel by ringing our reception team on 01453 540066 or 01453 860459 or via Systmonline.

 - If an emergency situation means a patient cannot attend their appointment, they must ring as early as possible on that day.
 This appointment can then be offered to another patient.

 - When a patient fails to attend an appointment with a healthcare professional a note of the date and time is made in their electronic medical record and they are automatically sent a text message via TPP.
 In the event of a patient not having a mobile phone a letter will be sent.
 This will be sent to the patient by the DNA Administrator.

 - If the patient fails to attend a further appointment following receipt of the first text or letter, the Administrator will write to the patient with a warning that future failure to attend appointments without prior notification could lead to their removal from the Practice list.